LiskaC/git-tute/README.md

 - what is git vs github

-- checking out new branch and making PR
+- Checking out new branch and making PR.
 - but also, adding comments and giving feedback